u62635010-umed/Parallel-AI/README.md

 2.  **Explainer Agent**: Waits for your selection.
 When a point is clicked, it receives the original context and deep-dives specifically into that atomic point.
 3.  **State Management**: LangGraph ensures that the explanation state and the main conversation state remain perfectly synchronized.

----

-> [!TIP]
-> Use the sidebar configuration if you need to quickly swap API keys during development.

----
-*Built with ❤️ by Antigravity*